 Bluetooth peer to peer, bluetooth triangulation, and bluetooth phone tracking all automated contact tracing tools.
 These tools track who employees are coming into contact with while on premises throughout the day.
 These processes are secure, private, and automated.
 Compliance with contact tracing is extremely high with our customers because we integrate hardware technology with an easy to use app.

 To enable automatic contact tracing in the workplace, your solution should integrate best of breed bluetooth wearables.
 These operate via either peer to peer or bluetooth triangulation tracking.
-Our wearables are available as badges, cards, lanyard tags, or clip-ons.
+Our wearables are available as badges, cards, or lanyards.

 Bluetooth Hardware Types and Features

 Finally, our fourth method of contact tracing is the digital log book in the employee facing app.
 In a log book employees can mark who they met with and for how long each day.
 These manually logged interactions will be pulled into the contact tracing sequence if a positive case is found in your workplace.

 The method to use depends on: the use case, the type of workplace, accuracy, reliability, and cost.

 Some of the use cases to consider are:

 Do my employees have personal smartphones or employer-supplied smartphones?
 With personal smartphones, the employee will likely be unwilling to use the smartphone app based approach for contact tracing.

 Do I need a solution for both employees and contractors?
 Bluetooth hardware is preferred for contractors as users can be temporarily assigned a tag that is re-assigned later.

 Some workplaces are very large but have a very few entrance and exit points.
 In these workplaces peer-to-peer Bluetooth method is preferred over Bluetooth triangulation.